 After EPR rules are introduced, companies would reuse post-consumer content and feed it back into their packaging.
 But the high contamination rates of unsorted materials placed in Singapore’s recycling bins has raised worries about the quality of recycled material companies can use.
 Another concern is Singapore’s lack of recycling infrastructure.

-Managing e-waste is expected to easier, since there are already numerous used electronics collection points around the city, and e-waste is less frequently generated that packaging.
+Managing e-waste is expected to be easier, since there are already numerous used electronics collection points around the city, and e-waste is produced less frequently than packaging.